 Ever tried to freeze motion in your photography?
-Or tried water splash photography in the summer?
+Or tried water splash photography?
 If not, this is the article for you.

 We are going to create a shot with chill drinks, dynamic splashes, and a fun atmosphere for creative food photography!

 First of all, we need a light source.
 That’s the most important thing.
-It must be suitable for shooting high-speed scenes.
+It must be suitable for shooting high-speed scenes such as photographing water drops.
 You can use strobes or hot shoe flashes (speedlights).

 In my case, the scene is lit with two SB-910 speedlights.
-These are an affordable and easy to use solution for frozen motion problems.
+These are affordable and easy to use solutions for frozen motion problems.

 Since you are shooting in a dark setting (and you should!), the flash duration will become your shutter speed.